josiah199/josiah199.github.io/README.md

 ### Cassie Seten Watson

-Cassie Seten Watson helped with the photos and photoshopped.
+Cassie Seten Watson contributed her photography skills and experience.

 ### Jay Watson

-Jay Watson is my teacher, he has helped if I had any question about anything. ...
-Without him I would not be able to position or make a resposive website.
-And also... helped with the content on the Ministries page.
+Jay Watson is my teacher.
+He has been an invaluable resource for my coding questions and overall... guidance for this project.